It4innovations/hyperqueue/README.md

 ## Features

-- **Performant**
+- **Performance**
     - The inner scheduler can scale to hundreds of nodes
     - Qjob granularities can range from milliseconds to hours
 - **Easy deployment**
-    - HQ is distributed as a single, statically linked binary without any dependencies
+    - HQ is provided as a single, statically linked binary without any dependencies
     - No admin access to a cluster is needed

 ## FAQ